tal-moshayov/step-heroku-deploy/README.md

 # Changelog

+## 2.1.0

+- Check if API key is still valid.
+- Check if app exists on Heroku.
+- Suppress output of curl.

 ## 2.0.2

 - fix: allow step to be run multiple times in a single deploy

 ## 2.0.1

 - add install_toolbelt option

 ## 2.0.0